 TikTok is blowing up!
 And if you’re already a TikToker or considering becoming one, you’ve probably wondered how to grow a large audience.
 You’ve also likely asked yourself “when is the best time to post on TikTok?”

 So, how do you find the best times to post on TikTok?
-And how do you maximise on your content creation to draw a larger following?
+And how do you maximize on your content creation to draw a larger following?
 In this post, we’ll give you two important questions you should ask to find the best times to post on TikTok for your audience.
 Once you’ve answered these questions, you’ll need to find a way to grow your audience.
-To help, we’ll share tips you can use to create a magnetic TikTok account, one that helps you gain more followers.

 Social media has created a constant need for the consumption of content.
 Whether video, GIFs or links to articles, people love scrolling through their feeds to find something to pass the time.
 And while producing content should always be your goal (something we’ll also cover further below), you also need to know when to connect with your audience.